 Dal Bukhara and Dal Maharani

-Dal Bukhara, like Ma ki Dal, is made with Urad alone and is a simpler dish than Dal Makhani.
+Dal Bukhara, like Ma ki Dal, is made with Urad alone and is often a simpler dish than Dal Makhani.
 It is less likely to contain butter, tomato paste and cream – rather it is the long cooking time that produces its intense creaminess, and fresh tomatoes are added early and become part of the cooking process.
 In Dal Makhani the butter is blended into the dish, but with Dal Bukhara, the butter is dropped into the dish as it is served.
+(However, many current recipes that you will see add copious amounts of butter and cream.
+This has become more popular in the past few years.)

 Dal Maharani is a subtle variation of Dal Makhani, but opinions vary as to the differences.
 Some sources use the name interchangeably with Dal Makhani, while at the other extreme, some sources have it made with channa dal only.